Info Agency Main Banner Content

 Dependents of eligible employees may be covered under the State’s benefit plans.
 In order for dependents to be covered, the employee must be covered.
 Dependents are defined as:

-Spouse: A member of the opposite sex to whom you are legally married.
-IC 31-11-1-1(b) provides: A marriage between persons of the same gender is void in Indiana even if the marriage is lawful in the place where it is solemnized.
+Spouse: An individual to whom you are legally married.
 IC 31-11-8-5 provides: a marriage is void if the marriage is a common law marriage that was entered into after Jan.
 1, 1958.
 Employees are not allowed to claim dependents based on common law marriages.
 An ex-spouse is not eligible for coverage even if court ordered.

 Children: Natural-, step-, foster, or legally adopted children; children who reside in the employee's home for whom the employee or spouse has been appointed legal guardian or awarded legal custody by a court, under the age of 26.